hetalang/heta-specifications/syntax.md

     };
     ```

-4. The **Boolean** value inside Dictionary may have two values: `true`, `false`.
-If you want to use a string with a value equal to `true`, false use parentheses `"true"`, `"false"`
+5. The \<Boolean\> value inside a dictionary may have two values: `true` or `false`.

     Example:
     ```heta
     {
-        prop1: true,
+        prop1: true,       // this is Boolean
         prop2: false,
-        stringProp: "true"
+        stringProp: "true" // this is String
     };
     ```

-5. The nested **Dictionary** value follows the same rules as the plain format of action statement and can be nested.
+6. Nested \<Dictionary\> values follow the same rules as the plain format of an action statement and can be nested.

     Example:
     ```heta